OnePlus, Google are hosting a trippy-looking puzzle competition

-The game was created with the Google Asia-Pacific Zoo team, who developed the Crackables concept and used Google's Dialogflow platform to create a virtual chatbot "host."
-Creative studio Sleep Deprivation Lab has written the game.
+Google Asia-Pacific Zoo team created the game, developed the Crackables concept and used Google's Dialogflow platform to create a virtual chatbot "host."
+The game was written by creative studio Sleep Deprivation Lab.

 Discuss: OnePlus, Google are hosting a trippy-looking puzzle competition